Battle of the Nijmegen salient

 The Battle of the Nijmegen salient or the Defence of the Nijmegen bridgehead was a series of engagements that took place in the Netherlands during World War II between 30 September and 8 October 1944.
 The battle occurred in the aftermath of Operation Market Garden, a failed attempt by the Allies to cut off German forces in the Netherlands and end the war quickly.

-Walter Model who commanded German forces during Market Garden attempted to regain the Nijmegen salient which had been seized by the allies in an effort to contain the offensive and drive them off the Betuwe, which became known as 'the Island.'
-Wilhelm Bittrich led II SS Panzer Korps in the counter offensive, in particular with the aim of retaking Nijmegen and its bridges.
+Walter Model who commanded German forces during Market Garden attempted to regain the Nijmegen salient which had been seized by the allies to contain the offensive and drive them off the Betuwe, which became known as 'the Island'.
+Wilhelm Bittrich led the II SS Panzer Korps in the counter-offensive, in particular with the aim of retaking Nijmegen and its bridges.
 German forces were not prepared to make assaults and many units were without tank support.
-21st Army Group under the command of Bernard Montgomery commanded the area from Southern Holland to the North sea area.
+The 21st Army Group (General Bernard Montgomery) commanded the area from Southern Holland to the North sea.
 British forces on the island were led by General Ivor Thomas who commanded an ad hoc force assembled to defend the area.
 Despite losing some ground, the British managed to repel all the attacks.
-British troops then launched a counter attack from 4 October, and managed to recapture all of the lost ground and gained a number of villages.
+British troops then counter-attacked from 4 October, and managed to recapture all of the lost ground and gained a number of villages.
 The British were then reinforced by the US 101st Airborne Division and further German efforts were again defeated.
-When the Arnhem road bridge was destroyed by US medium bombers on 7 October, sporadic fighting continued for a further three days but the Germans called off any major assault.
-The Germans suffered heavy casualties in infantry and tanks.
-21st Army Group already committed to the defence of the salient, sent resources to open up the Scheldt estuary.
+When the Arnhem road bridge was destroyed by US medium bombers on 7 October, sporadic fighting continued for a further three days but the Germans called off the attack.
+The Germans suffered many casualties in infantry and tanks.
+The 21st Army Group, already committed to the defence of the salient, sent resources for the Battle of the Scheldt.

 Background

-In September 1944, the Allies had launched Operation Market Garden, a major offensive from the Dutch-Belgian border across the south of the Netherlands through Eindhoven and Nijmegen toward the Rhine bridge at Arnhem.
+In September 1944, the Allies had launched Operation Market Garden, an offensive from the Dutch-Belgian border across the south of the Netherlands through Eindhoven and Nijmegen toward the Rhine bridge at Arnhem.
 The goal was to cross the Rhine and bypass the Siegfried Line in preparation for the final drive towards Berlin but also to cut off the Germans still in the Netherlands.
-Allied airborne troops managed to take the bridges but delays and toughening resistance resulted in defeat at the Rhine bridge in Arnhem.
-The advance stopped south of the Nederrijn, (Note: The Nederrijn ("Nether Rhine") refers to the section of the Lower Rhine (Beneden-Rijn; Niederrhein) between the Pannerdens Kanaal (dug in 1701–1709) near Arnhem, and the Lek near Wijk bij Duurstede.) resulting in a narrow salient that ran from the north of Belgium across the south-east of the Netherlands, and was vulnerable to attack.
-The area between the Rhine and Waal rivers became the new frontline on the Betuwe, also known as 'the island' to the allies.
+Allied airborne troops managed to take the bridges but delays resulted in the defeat in the Battle of Arnhem.
+The advance stopped south of the Nederrijn, resulting in a narrow salient that ran from the north of Belgium across the south-east of the Netherlands, and was vulnerable to attack.
+(Note: The Nederrijn ("Nether Rhine") refers to the section of the Lower Rhine (Beneden-Rijn; Niederrhein) between the Pannerdens Kanaal (dug in 1701–1709) near Arnhem, and the Lek near Wijk bij Duurstede.)
+The area between the Rhine and Waal rivers became the new front line on the Betuwe, also known as 'the island' to the allies.